 If you forget to bring water shoes, we have affordable options available in our gift shops.

 Due to the fact that this is a natural mountain river and not a lazy river float, some navigation is required to stay within the current on your float.
 This is especially true on low and high water days.
 To help you navigate the current and more easily avoid any rocks along your route, we highly recommend purchasing a Push Stick or Paddle (available in our Gift Shops) for your adventure.

 Our tubes do not have a specific weight limit, but those weighing 300lbs+ typically experience more difficulty navigating the river.
 The heavier the person, the more their tube can be weighed down, causing river navigation to be more challenging.
 Low water levels can also contribute to this difficulty navigating as you may naturally get slowed down in some rapids, requiring you to stand up and down out of your tube on slippery rocks.
 Shoes are highly recommended regardless of water levels.
 An individual’s physical capabilities could also affect their ease or difficulty of participating in the activity.

 Be sure to check our website for current water conditions before your visit.

 TETHERING TUBES TOGETHER (Outpost A only)

+Tethers are included in the child’s ticket for 3 to 5 year of age.
 Tethers are used to connect no more than 2 tubes together.
 We only recommend using a tether when tubing with small children and accompanying dogs.
 You can find tethers available for purchase in any of our tubing gift shops.
 Tethers are $5 each and if you don’t want to keep it after your float, you can return it to receive $2 back.

 We offer high-quality tubes that are designed to lessen the chance of it popping when making its way along the Little River, which has a rocky riverbed.
 We have tubes both with bottoms and without bottoms available.